You’ve gotta try this classic Irish mashed potatoes recipe called Colcannon. Buttery potatoes with greens is just perfect.

 - 4 cups roughly chopped kale

-- ½ cup chopped green onions
+- 1/2 cup chopped green onions

-- ½ to ¾ cups milk
+- 1/2 to 3/4 cups milk

 - Peel the potatoes an cut them into 2-inch chunks.
 Put them in a large pot with 2 teaspoons of salt and enough cold water to cover them.
 Partially cover the pot and bring it to a boil over high heat.
 Remove cover and reduce heat to a simmer.

 - Add butter to the pot and put it over medium heat until it melts.
-Add the kale and ½ teaspooon of salt.
+Add the kale and ½ teaspoon of salt.
 Use tongs to stir it until it is well-wilted, 3-4 minutes.
 Add the green onions and cook for 30 seconds more.

 - Add the drained potatoes and mash them.
 Stir in ½ cup of milk.
 Taste.
 Add more milk to make it moister and more salt if desired.